 Editors of the Journal shall have the following ethical duties:

-Editors shall ensure that the submissions received are evaluated objectively, and exclusively based on academic merit, without regard to any secondary consideration(s) such as the authors’ ethnic origin, religious belief, race, sexual orientation, gender, citizenship, political philosophy, or institutional affiliation.
+Editors shall ensure that the submissions received are evaluated objectively, and exclusively on the basis of academic merit, without regard to any secondary consideration(s) such as the authors’ ethnic origin, religious belief, race, sexual orientation, gender, citizenship, political philosophy or institutional affiliation.

-Notwithstanding the above, the editors shall reject submissions that fail to fulfill legal requirements in relation to defamation, libel, slander, obscene content, or other unlawful matter.
-Further, editors shall also reject submissions that have been plagiarized, the determination of which shall be made by the Editorial Board on a case-to-case basis.
+Notwithstanding the above, the editors shall reject submissions which fail to fulfill legal requirements in relation to defamation, libel, slander, obscene content or other unlawful matter.
+Further, editors shall also reject submissions which have been plagiarized, the determination of which shall be made by the Editorial Board on a case to case basis.